YourOnly-One/yoo-hugo-content/p/en-ph/pages/terms-of-service.md

 ## Entire agreement

-These terms and conditions, together with YourOnly.One's {{< reflangtitle path="privacy-policy.md" lang="en-ph" >}} and {{< reflangtitle path="legal-notice.md" lang="en-ph" >}}, constitute the entire agreement between you and YourOnly.One in relation to your use of WebSite, and supersede all previous agreements in respect of your use of this website.
+These terms and conditions, together with YourOnly.One's {{< reflangtitle path="privacy-policy.md" >}} and {{< reflangtitle path="legal-notice.md" >}}, constitute the entire agreement between you and YourOnly.One in relation to your use of WebSite, and supersede all previous agreements in respect of your use of this website.

-You can contact YourOnly.One via our {{< reflangtitle path="contact-us.md" lang="en-ph" >}}.
+You can contact YourOnly.One via our {{< reflangtitle path="contact-us.md" >}}.

 ## Update